epardee/freshdesk_status_changer/README.md

 -c : Company freshdesk domain.
 Ex: https://contoso.freshdesk.com

 -n : View number.
+This is a view you need to create that holds the tickets to be changing.
 Ex : https://contoso.freshdesk.com/helpdesk/tickets/view/123456789

 -f : Ticket status to change from.
 Ex: 3 for 'pending'